-Cloud High-Availability for Automotive Supplier
+Cloud High-Availability solutions for Automotive Supplier

-Hennig explains that the customer wants to increase his already high requirements for the availability of critical systems in the future.
-"The use of a stretched vSAN not only increases availability, but is also high-performance and is future-proof, regardless of whether we want to host virtual machines or containers."
+Hennig explains that the customer wants to increase their already high requirements for the availability of critical systems in the future.
+"The use of a stretched vSAN not only increases availability but also offers high performance and is future-proof, regardless of whether we want to host virtual machines or containers."A corresponding solution needed to be developed as running a stretched cluster configuration across two locations requires significant design effort if you plan to set up everything yourself.

-“It is important to understand that this is a highly available service, but not a disaster recovery solution,” adds Hennig, “the two availability zones are still in a single AWS region.
-So if a regional disaster takes place, this still does not secure the infrastructure.
-We therefore advised the customer to use VMware Site Recovery Manager (SRM) to reassign the critical machines to a differentDR target.
-In this case initially back to on-premises, but with the gradual reduction of the on-prem environment worldwide, also to other VMware Cloud in AWS locations later on."
+"It's important to understand that this is a highly available solution, but not a disaster recovery one," emphasizes Hennig.
+"The two availability zones remain within a single AWS region, so it does not secure the infrastructure in the event of a regional disaster.
+Therefore, we advised the customer to use VMware Site Recovery Manager (SRM) to assign critical machines to a different DR target.
+Initially, this would involve on-premises recovery, but as the on-prem environment gradually decreases worldwide, it can also extend to other VMware Cloud in AWS locations."

 Questions?